out0/out0/README.md

 I hope to share some knowledge with you.

-If you fell like contributing, please check my research in  [link]https://www.researchgate.net/profile/Cristiano-Souza-De-Oliveira/research[/link]
+If you fell like contributing, please check my research on [ResearchGate](https://www.researchgate.net/profile/Cristiano-Souza-De-Oliveira/research)